Low Level Programming

 type Device_Register is range 0 ..
 2**8 - 1 with Object_Size => 8; My_Device : Device_Register with Address => To_Address (...);

-The choice between the two approaches comes down to personal preference.
+The choice between the two approaches comes down to personal preference, at least if only a small number of stand-alone objects of the type are going to be declared.
 With either approach, if the implementation cannot support 8-bit stand-alone objects, we find out that there is a problem at compile-time.
 That's always cheaper than debugging.